Christopher-I/UNICEFConnectKids/README.md

     -ISP perfomance are graded at the end of an appriopriate cycle period(example 30 days) and payments are made after grading depending on ISP grade.

     -After every succesful grade at the end of cycle, ISP recieve 'consistency points' which are a positive factor when bidding for future ISP opportunities.

+    -Schools are prioritized for connectivity by the smart contract based on factors such as population and location.

 <h3 name="TechStackandTools">Tech Stack and Tools</h3>